Average

 -

-Heat the mixture in the microwave for 30 seconds and stir with a large spoon until the gelatin is completely dissolved.
+Heat the mixture in the microwave for 30 seconds and stir with a large spoon until the Gelatin is completely dissolved.

 -